Janneke

 About her horses

-There are some special stories about her current top horses.
+There are special stories attached to her current top horses.

-Janneke took her to an eventing competition in Portugal just two weeks later.
-She stopped in the first cross country, but she won the second one.
-“I quickly had a great bond with her!
-She is a typical mare, she just needs to be dealt with firmly from time to time.
-I’m very direct in my riding, so that suits me well.”
+Janneke took her to a competition in Portugal after only two weeks.
+The first competition she went into refusal mode, but the second she won.
+“I had a great bond with her very quickly!
+She is a mare-mare, she just asks to be confronted every now and then.
+I am very direct in my riding, so that suits me well.”

-Bigger successes followed quickly.
-She won the CIC2 * in Bad Harzburg in 2016.
-And at the European Championships in Millstreet in 2017, Janneke and Campbelle WS won silver with the YR Team and came seventh individually.
+The bigger successes came quickly.
+They won the CIC2* in Bad Harzburg in 2016.
+At the European Championships in Millstreet in 2017, it was silver with the YR team and seventh individually.
+In 2023, Janneke decided to withdraw ACSI Campbelle WS from competitive sport after a job well-done and use her as a broodmare with her own stallion Moreno.